s3yonsei/rewind_serverless/atc24_ae/README.md

 The following section reproduces evaluations for Figure 5-10 in the paper.
 We first outline the experiments on REWIND's performance (Figure 6-10) and then describe how to profile REWIND's memory usage (Figure 5).

-Before get started, OpenWhisk configuration is necessary if your system has multiple NUMA nodes.
+Before getting start, OpenWhisk configuration is necessary if your system has multiple NUMA nodes.
 To check NUMA nodes, run next commands:
 ```
 $ lscpu | grep "NUMA node(s)"
 ```
-If the printed results is larger than 1, configuring OpenWhisk to launch Docker containers on single NUMA node is required for removing NUMA effects.
+If the printed result is larger than 1, configuring OpenWhisk is required to launch Docker containers on single NUMA node for removing NUMA effects.

 The following example is configuring OpenWhisk to launch Docker containers fixed to NUMA node 0.
-To check NUMA node 0, run next commands:
+To check the core numbers in NUMA node 0, run the next command:
 ```
 $ lscpu | grep "NUMA node0"
 ```